Skip to main content

 URL slug

 The URL slug is the unique path segment in the status page URL.
 You can change it after creation, but slugs must be unique within the same account for the same page type.
-The system automatically converts names to a URL-safe format (lowercase, non-alphanumeric characters replaced with hyphens).
+The system automatically converts names to a URL-safe format: lowercase, with non-alphanumeric characters replaced by hyphens.
 You can also specify the slug manually.

 Branding settings